markstringer-dti/markstringer-dti.github.io/dti.md

 These are my immediate impressions coming out of my first session with Hans.

-1. Definite bad news is easier to deliver than just hunches - this is a problem, because, instinctively, I think that identifying problems when they've just cropped up on the very edge of the radar is probably the most valuable time.
+1. Definite bad news is easier to deliver than hunches.
+This is a problem, because identifying problems when they've just cropped up, on the very edge of the radar, is probably the most valuable time.

 2. It might be a problem finding naturally high status people to improvise with.
 This is just a sample of one, but he was naturally low status (at the end of the call, he even said that it was OK if I didn't pay him).